Mjz86/c_colon/mcc.md

- the hashs dependent on their dependancies form a tree ( no cycles ) and any changes in any part of the tree will alter all above sections of the tree , similar to a murcle tree , so any changes in the abi of a section will force all dependent sections to need a new link target .
+ the hashs dependent on their dependancies form a tree ( no cycles ) and any changes in any part of the tree will alter all above sections of the tree , similar to a murcle tree , so any changes in the ABI of a section will force all dependent sections to need a new link target .